Chirag-ahir/SFC-Preparation/README.md

 # SFC-Preparation

+What is salesforce?<br>
+Salesforce is a suite of CRM products and tools such as sales cloud, service cloud, and marketing cloud which provides 360* view of customer data at one place and helps company t grow business revenue.
+It was originally founded by Marc Benioff.

 What is Service Cloud?<br>
 Service Cloud is a CRM platform designed to support and enhance customer service operations, It includes objects such as Cases, Assets, Knowledge Base, Entitlements and Functionality such as Service Console, Web-to-Case, Email-to-Case, Escalation Rules and Omni Channel.
 (Solutions are not available in lightning and will not be available)